A Survey of Code-switched Speech and Language Processing: Data and resources

 \item \cite{yilmaz2017longitudinal} describe a corpus of radio broadcasts in Frisian covering a 50 year time span containing code-switching with Dutch.
 The corpus consists of 18.5 hours of speech annotated with speaker information, dialect and code-switching details and the presence of background noise/music.

 \item A corpus of code-switched isiZulu-English consisting of transcribed speech from soap operas is described in \cite{van2016automatic}.
 It contains around 16 hours of transcribed speech with code-switching boundary annotations.
-This corpus is extended in \cite{yilmaz2018building} to also include 14 hours of English-isiXhosa, English-Setswana, and English-Sesotho code-switched speech.
+This corpus is extended in \cite{van2018first, yilmaz2018building} to also include 14 hours of English-isiXhosa, English-Setswana, and English-Sesotho code-switched speech.

 \item For Sepedi-English, two code-switching speech corpora are available \cite{modipa2013implications}.
 The Sepedi Radio corpus consists of broadcast speech which has been used for analyzing code-switching in this language pair.
-The Sepedi Prompted Speech Corpus consists of 10 hours of speech from 20 speakers.
+The Sepedi Prompted Speech Corpus consists of 10 hours of speech from 20 speakers. \item Microsoft and SpeechOcean.com recently released 60 hours of code-switched speech in three language pairs - Tamil-English, Telugu-English and Gujarati-English as part of a shared task on Spoken Language Identification \cite{shah2020first}.

 \item Although no code-switched speech databases exist for Speech Synthesis, bilingual TTS databases are available from the same speakers in a number of Indian languages and English \cite{baby2016resources}.